oracle/oracle-database-operator/docs/sidb/README.md

   kubectl create secret tls my-tls-secret --cert=path/to/cert/tls.crt --key=path/to/key/tls.key
   ```
 - `tls.crt` is a certificate chain in the order of client, followed by intermediate and then root certificate and `tls.key` is client key.
-- Specify the secret created above (`my-tls-secret`) as the value for the attribute `tcpsTlsSecret` in the [config/samples/sidb/singleinstancedatabase_tcps.yaml](../../config/samples/sidb/singleinstancedatabase_tcps.yaml) file, and apply it.
+- Specify the secret created above (`my-tls-secret`) as the value for the attribute `spec.security.tcps.tlsSecret` in the [config/samples/sidb/singleinstancedatabase_tcps.yaml](../../config/samples/sidb/singleinstancedatabase_tcps.yaml) file, and apply it.

 **Connecting to the Database using TCPS**
 - Download the wallet from the Persistent Volume (PV) attached with the database pod.
 The location of the wallet inside the pod is as `/opt/oracle/oradata/clientWallet/$ORACLE_SID`.
 Let us assume the `ORACLE_SID` is `ORCL1`, and singleinstance database resource name is `sidb-sample` for the upcoming example command.
 You can copy the wallet to the destination directory by the following command: